Embed this image on your site:

 - Some programs offer the ability to buy a non-U.S. specification vehicle.
 That means you may be able customize your car with some options that are only available in Europe.

-Readers, would you consider flying to Europe to pick up your next car?
+Would you consider flying to Europe to pick up your next car?